openharmony/docs/en/application-dev/reference/apis/js-apis-http.md

 import http from '@ohos.net.http';
 ```

-## Complete Example
+## Example

 ```
 import http from '@ohos.net.http';

-// Each httpRequest corresponds to an HttpRequestTask object and cannot be reused. let httpRequest = http.createHttp();
+// Each HttpRequest corresponds to an HttpRequestTask object and cannot be reused. let httpRequest = http.createHttp();
-// This API is used to subscribe to the HTTP response header, which is returned earlier than httpRequest.
-It is up to you whether to listen for HTTP Response Header events.
+// Subscribe to the HTTP response header, which is returned earlier than HttpRequest.
+You can subscribe to HTTP Response Header events based on service requirements.
 // on('headerReceive', AsyncCallback) will be replaced by on('headersReceive', Callback) in API version 8.
 8+
-httpRequest.on('headersReceive', (data) => {
+httpRequest.on('headersReceive', (header) => {
-    console.info('header: ' + data.header);
+    console.info('header: ' + JSON.stringify(header));
 });
 httpRequest.request(
-    // Customize EXAMPLE_URL on your own.
-It is up to you whether to add parameters to the URL.
-You can set the parameters of the GET request in extraData.
+    // Set the URL of the HTTP request.
+You need to define the URL.
+Set the parameters of the request in extraData.
     "EXAMPLE_URL",
     {
-        method: 'POST', // Optional.
-The default value is GET.
+        method: http.RequestMethod.POST, // Optional.
+The default value is http.RequestMethod.GET.
-        // Add the header field based on your service requirements.
+        // You can add the header field based on service requirements.
         header: {
             'Content-Type': 'application/json'
         },
-        // This field is used to transfer content when the POST request is used.
-You can set request parameters in extraData as needed.
+        // This field is used to transfer data when the POST request is used.
         extraData: {
             "data": "data to send",
         },
         connectTimeout: 60000, // Optional.
 The default value is 60000, in ms.
         readTimeout: 60000, // Optional.
 The default value is 60000, in ms.
-    },(err, data) => {
+    }, (err, data) => {
         if (!err) {
             // data.result contains the HTTP response.
-It is up to you whether to parse the content. console.info('Result:' + data.result);
+Parse the response based on service requirements. console.info('Result:' + data.result);
             console.info('code:' + data.responseCode);
             // data.header contains the HTTP response header.
-It is up to you whether to parse the content. console.info('header:' + data.header);
+Parse the content based on service requirements. console.info('header:' + JSON.stringify(data.header));
             console.info('cookies:' + data.cookies); // 8+
         } else {
-            console.info('error:' + err);
+            console.info('error:' + JSON.stringify(err));
-            // Call the destroy function to destroy the request after use. httpRequest.destroy();
+            // Call the destroy() method to release resources after the call is complete. httpRequest.destroy();
         }
     }